 It is possible to devise assessment tasks and strategies to more accurately assess the subject learning of EAL learners.

 More adaption is required for EAL learners in the early and intermediate stages of English language development (EAL Developmental Continuum P-10 stages: A1, BL, B1, B2, SL, S1, S 2 and S3).
 While EAL students who are approaching the language proficiency of their peers who speak English as their first language (Stages A2, B3 and S4) may be able to be involved in assessment that is close to usual mainstream practices, their completion of assessment tasks should be carefully monitored to see where gaps in their language skills have affected their performance of a task.

 Where modifying assessment activities and practices is required, the following strategies may be useful:

-- using an EAL student’s first language to assess subject content learning, where the school has access to multicultural aides or teachers or another responsible adult who can act as an interpreter or translator, who may speak the same language as the student
+- using an EAL student’s first language to assess subject content learning, where the school has access to multicultural education aides or teachers or another responsible adult who can act as an interpreter or translator, who may speak the same language as the student

 - using highly visual stimulus to prompt a student to show (for example, on a diagram or map) what they understand of it, and getting students to show their understanding with minimal language, by drawing or demonstrating

 - assessing mainly for evidence of content learning, and except where subject specific vocabulary learning is the focus of assessment, accepting errors in vocabulary use, grammar, spelling and punctuation

 - modifying assessment tasks to simpler language that is accessible for the EAL learner and is acceptable for the completion of the task, for example by providing a comprehensible prompt.